 The majority of college admissions officers rarely, if ever, Google applicants names, rifle through their Facebook accounts, carefully pore over their archived tweets, or analyze their “selfies” on Instagram for artistic value.
 For some officers, this is a moral issue; your social media should be your private space.
 For others, such as those at universities receiving 80,000 plus applicants, stalking forgotten Myspace pages for evidence of middle school misdeeds would be a terribly wasteful use of precious time.

-While most admissions offices steer clear of online snooping, the practice has trended upward over the last five years.
+While most admissions offices steer clear of online snooping, the practice has trended sharply upward over the last ten years.
 In 2008, Kaplan reported that only 10% of officers bothered looking at an applicant’s social media pages.
-Today, that number has increased to 27% and a similar number of officers report at least Googling an applicant simply to see if any relevant information, positive or negative, can be gleaned.
-Almost one third of those surveyed, however, reported ultimately finding something that negatively impacted their view of an applicant.
+In 2017, that number has increased to 35% and a similar number of officers report at least Googling an applicant simply to see if any relevant information, positive or negative, can be gleaned.
+A staggering 42% of those surveyed, however, reported ultimately finding something that negatively impacted their view of an applicant.

 Immigration laws recently enacted by the Trump administration allow U.S. immigration officials to review any visiting foreigner’s social media pages going back five years.
 While intended to catch extremists and potential terrorist threats, not naughty college applicants, this transpiring gives insight into the nothing-is-private milieu of digital life today.

 Everyone, whether they admit it or not, has innocently (hopefully) cyberstalked someone else at some point—a crush, an ex-boyfriend or girlfriend, or that weird guitar-playing English teacher who supposedly once opened for Hootie and the Blowfish… Now it’s time to turn your online sleuthing skills on a more familiar target—yourself.